Providing a unique environment for graduate training in experimental pathology...

 A graduate course on the pathology and pathophysiology of disease with an emphasis on molecular and cellular mechanisms of disease in organ systems.
 Prerequisite: Pathology 713.
 Three hours lecture each week.
 Offered Spring semester.
 Course Director: W.B.
 Coleman.

 A graduate laboratory course on pathogenesis of disease of organ systems featuring microscopic and gross pathology specimens.
 Prerequisite: Pathology 715.
 Can be taken concurrently with Pathology 715.
 Three hours laboratory each week.
 Offered Spring semester.
-Course Director: A.B.
-Rogers.
+Course Director: W.K.
+Kaufmann.

 PATH 723 Translational Medicine (2 Hours)